Chorizo Jambalaya with Chicken

 Instructions

-- Add the chorizo, onion, and oil to a large skillet over medium-high heat.
-Cook, stirring often, until the onion begins to brown, about 5 minutes.
-Add the celery and bell peppers and continue to cook for another 5 minutes.
-Add the tomatoes and garlic and cook for 1 minute more.8 ounces chorizo sausage, 1 large onion, 2 teaspoons cooking oil, 2 medium celery rib, 2 medium bell peppers, 2 medium tomatoes, 3 cloves garlic
+- Add the onion, celery, and peppers to the skillet and cook until the veggies are soft and begin to brown, about 5 minutes.
+Add the tomatoes, garlic, cajun seasoning, and salt and cook for 1 minute more.1 medium onion, 2 medium celery ribs, 2 medium bell peppers, 2 medium tomatoes, 3 cloves garlic, 1 tablespoon cajun seasoning, 1 teaspoon sea salt

 - Stir the jambalaya well, remove the bay leaves and sprinkle the top with some green onions.Sliced green onions

-Being on a keto diet I used a 10oz bag of cauliflower veggie rice instead of the rice & chix broth.
+I used a 10oz bag of cauliflower veggie rice instead of the rice & chix broth.
 Also added some pepper flakes as we like spicy!
-Tasted awesome! šš
+Tasted awesome! 😋😋

 Made this tonight.
 I didn’t have any long grain rice but I did have a box oof Zataran’s Jambalaya mix so I used it!